deepanshut041/MlAgents/README.md

 # Solving Unity Ml Agents with PyTorch

-In this series of tutorial we're going to solve Unity Environment with Deep Reinforcement learning algorithms using PyTorch.
+In this series of tutorials, we'll be solving Unity Environments with Deep Reinforcement Learning using PyTorch.
+The Unity Machine Learning Agents Toolkit (ML-Agents) is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.

 <p align="center"><img src="./media/header.png" width="100%"></p>

+Agents can be trained using reinforcement learning, imitation learning, neuroevolution, or other machine learning methods through a simple-to-use Python API.
+Currently, unity only supports Tensorflow to train model and there is no support for PyTorch.
+To train these environments using PyTorch we'll be using the standalone version of these environments.

 ## Index